theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 Meetings are _improvised group collaboration_: the participants don't exactly know how they will contribute, and their reactions depend on others' behaviors.

 We improvise collaboration with others all the time.
-In our relationship, in a store, at associations, with our family, etc. We take it for granted, we don't we need to learn how to interact with others.
+In our relationship, in a store, at associations, with our family, etc. We take it for granted, we don't need to learn how to interact with others.
 After all, this is the activity that we dedicate the most time to.
 By now, we should be experts!

 __I think that improvised group collaboration is one of the most difficult human activity.__